ericvc/Bayesian-NLME-Models/README.md

 ![](figures/bayes.gif)

-The code for calculating component membership probabilities is found in the `generated quantities` block.
-Once fitted, each observation *n* can be assigned membership to a model component *z* by averaging over the *R* membership probabilities from each realization *r* (sample) from the model posterior:
+The code for calculating component membership probabilities is found in the `generated quantities` block of the Stan file `non_linear_mixture.stan`.
+Once fitted, each observation can be assigned membership to a model component *z* by averaging over the *R* membership probabilities from each realization *r* (sample) from the model
+posterior:

 ![](figures/psi_hat.gif)